Ludwig van Beethoven the Elder

-Ludwig van Beethoven (c.
-January 5, 1712 – December 24, 1773) was a Flemish professional singer and music director, best known as the grandfather of the composer Ludwig van Beethoven.
+Ludwig van Beethoven the Elder (born Lodewijk van Beethoven; c.
+5 January 1712 – 24 December 1773) was a Flemish professional singer and music director, best known as the grandfather of the composer Ludwig van Beethoven.
 In the baptismal register he was named Ludovicus van Beethoven.
 During his life, his first name was written variously as Lodewyk, Lodewyck, Lodewijck, Lodewijk, Louis, and Ludwig.

 Ancestry and birth

-The family name means "from (van) a place called Beethoven" – possibly Bettenhoven.
+The family name means "from (van) a place called Beethoven", possibly Bettenhoven.

 A number of authors, such as Alexander Wheelock Thayer and Donald W. MacArdle in his book The Family van Beethoven, point to the fact that in 1712 two boys named Ludwig van Beethoven were born.
-The two families were distantly related.
+The two families were distantly related: